dorezyuk/sob_layer/README.md

 ![image](doc/stats.png)

 The image above shows the results.
-The results were obtained on a AMD Ryzen 5 PRO 4650U CPU with GCC 7.5.0
+The results were obtained on a AMD Ryzen 5 PRO 4650U CPU with GCC 7.5.0.
+The library was compiled with "-O3 -march=native" flags.

 The y-axis indicates the cpu_time.
 The x-axis show the occupancy; The occupancy increases from left to right.